jar398/listtools/doc/guide.md

 since the main use for this feature is testing): an asterisk `*` suffixed to a name says that the name is to be considered a synonym (i.e. not accepted).

+## Typical pipeline

+A typical processing pipeline to generate a "plugin" style report would be:

+ 1. Obtain two .zip files, DwCAs for the two checklists
+ 1. Extract the Taxon file names using `find_taxa.py`
+ 1. (Optional: use `subset.py` to extract subtree of interest)
+ 1. Prepare checklists for further processing using `clean.py`
+ 1. Use `gnparse` to obtain stemming and other useful information.
+    This requires multiple steps.
+For each checklist:
+     1. Prepare list of names by applying `extract_names.py` to checklist
+     1. Run `gnparse` on that list
+     1. Fold the `gnparse` output into checklist
+ 1. Run `exemplar.py` on checklists to obtain file exemplars.csv
+ 1. Apply `plugin.py` to checklists and to `exemplars.csv` to obtain report